forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode/README.md

 * [salesforcedx-vscode-lightning](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-lightning)
    This extension supports Lightning component bundles.
 It uses the HTML language server from VS Code.
 * [salesforcedx-vscode-visualforce](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-visualforce)
    This extension supports Visualforce pages and components.
-It uses the HTML language server from VS Code.
+It uses the Visualforce Language Server and the HTML language server from VS Code.

 For tips and tricks for working with Salesforce Extensions for VS Code, visit our [GitHub wiki](https://github.com/forcedotcom/salesforcedx-vscode/wiki/Tips-and-Tricks).